memgraph/docs/docs/how-to-guides/replication.md

    When the REPLICA instance is running in SYNC mode, once the MAIN instance commits a transaction, it will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response that the changes have been applied to the REPLICAs or that a timeout has been reached. <br/>
-   In case of timeout, it will return an error to the user indicating that he should check the status of the REPLICAS as there might be a network/hardware issue.
+   In the case of a timeout, the MAIN instance will return an error to the user proposing a check of the status of the REPLICAS as there might be a network/hardware issue.

    If you used any port other than `10000` while demoting a REPLICA instance,